Skip to main content

 Qishr

-Traditional Yemeni coffee made from dried coffee husks with ginger and cinnamon.
-Lighter than regular coffee.
+A Yemeni brew made from dried coffee husks with ginger and cinnamon.
+It drinks lighter than regular coffee.

 coffeelight